The Winsford Academy: Change of sponsor

-On 25 February 2014, it was announced that the academy is among ten Academies to be handed back to the Government amid concerns over the E-ACT chain's standards.
+In February 2014, it was announced that the academy was among ten Academies to be handed back to the Government amid concerns over the E-ACT chain's standards.
+From 1 September 2014 the academy was sponsored by The Fallibroome Multi-Academy Trust in Macclesfield.
+As a result, minor changes were made to the school name and logo with the removal of the word 'E-ACT'.